Supply-side Policies | Notes

 The productive potential (LRAS) represents the output of the economy when all factors of production are fully employed.

-Supply-side policies cause a right shift in long-run aggregate supply.
+Supply-side policies cause a right shift in the long-run aggregate supply curve.

 This is due to an improvement in the quality or quantity of factors of production.